jubatus/website/source/en/api/index.rst

-Jubatus Client API
+Client API
 ==================

 Each Jubatus server has a MessagePack-RPC interface for clients.
 You can implement your client-side logic with any programming languages in which MessagePack-RPC library is provided.
-Currently, C++, Python, Ruby and Java clients are officially provided (see :doc:`../install/quickstart`).
+Currently, C++, Python, Ruby and Java clients are officially provided (see :doc:`../quickstart`).

 The interface is described in files written in MessagePack-IDL format (with file extension of .idl) in the `repository <https://github.com/jubatus/jubatus/tree/master/jubatus/server/server>`_.
 Clients are automatically generated from these IDL files.